pbhu1024/awesome-augmented-language-model/README.md

 ### Extra Modality
+- Liu, Haotian and Li, Chunyuan and Wu, Qingyang and Lee, Yong Jae,**Visual Instruction Tuning**,2023, [[Paper]](http://arxiv.org/abs/2304.08485)

+- Zhu, Wanrong and Hessel, Jack and Awadalla, Anas and Gadre, Samir Yitzhak and Dodge, Jesse and Fang, Alex and Yu, Youngjae and Schmidt, Ludwig and Wang, William Yang and Choi, Yejin,**Multimodal C4: An Open, Billion-scale Corpus of Images Interleaved With Text**,2023, [[Paper]](http://arxiv.org/abs/2304.06939)

+- Ge, Jiaxin and Luo, Hongyin and Qian, Siyuan and Gan, Yulu and Fu, Jie and Zhan, Shanghang,**Chain of Thought Prompt Tuning in Vision Language Models**,2023, [[Paper]](http://arxiv.org/abs/2304.07919)

+- Noever, David and Noever, Samantha Elizabeth Miller,**The Multimodal And Modular Ai Chef: Complex Recipe Generation From Imagery**,2023, [[Paper]](http://arxiv.org/abs/2304.02016)

+- Peng, Baolin and Li, Chunyuan and He, Pengcheng and Galley, Michel and Gao, Jianfeng,**Instruction Tuning with GPT-4**,2023, [[Paper]](http://arxiv.org/abs/2304.03277)

+- West, Colin G.,**Advances in apparent conceptual physics reasoning in ChatGPT-4**,2023, [[Paper]](http://arxiv.org/abs/2303.17012)

 - Shukor, Mustafa and Dancette, Corentin and Cord, Matthieu, **eP-ALM: Efficient Perceptual Augmentation of Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.11403)

 - Zhao, Ruochen and Chen, Hailin and Wang, Weishi and Jiao, Fangkai and Do, Xuan Long and Qin, Chengwei and Ding, Bosheng and Guo, Xiaobao and Li, Minzhi and Li, Xingxuan and Joty, Shafiq, **Retrieving Multimodal Information for Augmented Generation: A Survey**, 2023 [[Paper]](http://arxiv.org/abs/2303.10868)